Manila Clasico: Rivalry lives on

 There have been many changes since the original Añejo–Purefoods rivalry started.
 The Ginebra franchise changed the team name several times: from Añejo Rum, Ginebra San Miguel, Gordon's Gin, Barangay Ginebra Kings, and to Barangay Ginebra San Miguel.
 The Purefoods franchise also has gone through a lot of name changes from Purefoods Hotdogs, Coney Island Ice Cream Stars, Purefoods Oodles, Purefoods Chunkee Giants, Purefoods Corned Beef Cowboys, Purefoods Carne Norte Beefies, Purefoods Tender Juicy Hotdogs, B-Meg Llamados, to San Mig Coffee Mixers, to Purefoods Star Hotshots, and to Magnolia Hotshots.
 All of those players who started the rivalry were also gone.
 The team names and the faces have changed but the rivalry between the two teams lives on.

-Matchups between the two teams, whether in the elimination round or in the playoffs, have regularly drawn huge crowd to the venues and television ratings have been high.
-The duels have also induced excitement among fans, who usually express their support through the social media sites and by publishing fan arts.
+Matchups between the two teams, whether in the elimination round or in the playoffs, have regularly drawn huge crowds to the venues and television ratings have been high.
+The duels have also induced excitement among fans, who usually express their support through the social media sites and by publishing fan art.